 Also read: Water Pollution – Effects and Causes

-Many parts of the world, particularly underdeveloped countries and slum areas, have massive amounts of rubbish piled up in the streets.
+Many parts of the world, particularly developing countries and slum areas, have massive amounts of rubbish piled up in the streets.
 This increases the contact of garbage with humans and the food we consume.
 These wastes contain hazardous chemicals, insecticides, and metals all of which are harmful to humans.

 Plastic garbage contains chemicals like acrylic, polyvinyl chloride, polycarbonate, and phthalates.
-They have the potential to cause cancer, skin ailments, respiratory problems, and birth defects in pregnant women.
+They have the potential to cause cancer, skin ailments, respiratory problems, and birth defects in pregnant people.
 Upon burning plastics in landfills, these chemicals escape into the air and pollute the air.
 In some other cases, they seep into water bodies.
 Ultimately, they reach the human body and damage the internal organs.

 Chemical components contained in pharmaceuticals, pesticides and fertilisers, industrial wastes, such as cadmium, asbestos, mercury, cyanide, arsenic, and chromium, have severe impacts on human health.
 They are carcinogenic and can also cause lung, kidney, and liver damage.